 Rob and I had shared the use of this suitcase for our respective business trips, and he was due to attend a conference in Serbia in less than 2 weeks time.
 We needed a new suitcase, stat.
 The two of us ventured into the depths of a department store and sought out the luggage section to stake out our options.

 My old red suitcase had been a soft shell suitcase by JAG (who I discovered have ceased to make luggage!).
 My thoughts were to replace it with something similar, but the soft shell suitcases in the store weren’t particularly appealing – they mostly came in bland colours like black, grey, or navy.
-I wanted something bright and colourful to match my personal style.
+I wanted some bright and colourful suitcases to match my personal style.

 The hard shell suitcases came in a much greater variety of colours.
 Rob spotted one by Antler that was a good carry-on size and came in a lovely teal-green.
 As he was opening it up to look inside, I spotted a red version of the same suitcase.
 AND they were on special with a 40% discount.